 The guitar input jack feeds into preamp VT1a, one of the 12AU7 triodes.
 The preamp output drives a Baxandall tone stack, which feeds the second 12AU7 triode tone recovery stage.
 The tone recovery triode feeds the volume control pot.
 The high cut switch places a low pass filter into the circuit after the preamp stage to roll off the highest frequencies of the signal.

 The two out of phase signals from the phase inverter stage drive the grids of the two 6AQ5 pentodes.
 The 6AQ5 pentodes are wired in a push-pull configuration and drive the output transformer, a P-T291 standard replacement type.
-The 6AQ5 pentodes are configured with a fixed-bias cathode arrangement.
+The 6AQ5 pentodes use a cathode-biased configuration.

 A few extra components in the circuit deserve explanation.
-The 100nF capacitors on the cathodes of VT1a, VT1b and VT3/VT4 improve the frequency response of the electrolytic capacitors that they are in parallel with.
-The 4.7M resistor on the grid of VT1b eliminates scratchy sounds from the bass control by presenting a constant but tiny connection to ground.
+The 100nF capacitors on the cathodes of VT1a, VT1b and VT3/VT4 improve the frequency response of the various amplifier stages.
+The electrolytic capacitors in the various cathode circuits have a fair amount of self inductance that affects their performance at high frequencies and the parallel 100nF capacitors help to pass high frequencies more effectively.
+The 4.7M resistor on the grid of VT1b eliminates scratchy sounds from the bass control by presenting a high impedance DC connection to ground that bypasses the bass control slider contact.
 The 3nF capacitor on the negative side of the current regulator prevents an oscillation in one of the phase inverter triodes.
-Lastly, the 10nF disk capacitors on the output tube screen grids and output transformer center tap stabilize the circuits by bypassing high frequency signals to ground.
+The 10nF disk capacitors on the 6AQ5 screen grids and output transformer center tap stabilize the circuits by bypassing high frequency signals to ground.

 In the power supply section, the transformer high voltage winding is sent to a center tapped full wave rectifier consisting of two 1N4007 diodes.
 The high voltage DC is dropped through a totem-pole array of resistors and capacitors to produce the voltages used in the amp.
 The 6.3VAC filament supply is rectified by four 1N4002 diodes and filtered by a 470uF capacitor to produce around 7.5VDC.
 The DC voltage drives an amber LED through a 470 ohm current limiting resistor.